You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Strattera is a drug marketed by Lilly and is included in one NDA.

 The generic ingredient in STRATTERA is atomoxetine hydrochloride.
 There are sixteen drug master file entries for this compound.
-Nineteen suppliers are listed for this compound.
+Twenty suppliers are listed for this compound.
 Additional details are available on the atomoxetine hydrochloride profile page.

 AI Deep Research